 The President of Ghana Nana Akufo-Addo launched on April 3 the program “Destination Ghana” to promote leisure tourism for European travelers.

-The 18-month marketing campaign aims at attracting 1 million tourists from Europe in Ghana every year from 2024.
+The 18-month marketing campaign aims at attracting 1 million tourists from Europe to Ghana every year from 2024.

 During a Destination Ghana ceremony held in London, the president considered that the country could seize opportunities raised by the growing interest in nature-based adventure and leisure tourism fueled by the COVID-19 pandemic and stay-at-home orders.